Férique

 Proxy voting gives shareholders a say so they can have a positive influence on companies in which they invest.
 Transparency, accountability and long-term profitability are the three principles guiding our proxy voting policy.

-As shown in the second chart below, the top three areas where we exercise our voting rights are shareholder proposals, reports on compensation and board member elections.
-Given the weight of these areas in terms of the number of items put to a vote and their ability to influence board decisions, they account for two thirds of our votes every year.
+As shown in this chart, the top three areas where we exercise our voting rights are shareholder proposals, reports on compensation and board member elections.
+They alone account for two-thirds of the votes cast annually.
+Given their number and impact on boards of directors, they are key issues to monitor.

 Take a look at some proposals examples in our Sustainable Development Report (French only).